PacificBiosciences/ccs/doc/ConsensusCore2-DesignAndImplementation/index.rst

 in beta, and vice versa, so that the "link" operation can find a path.

-In practice, we check for correct "mating" of the alpha and beta matrices by first
+In practice, we check for correct "mating" of the alpha and beta matrices by first...
+TODO

-check whether the
+This banding approach is implemented using sparse matrices.
+Since sparse matrices ultimately represent another layer of indirection, they are not laid out contiguously in memory.
+This makes using modern CPU intrinsics nigh impossible to implement, as these require contiguous memory.
 In the future we hope to adopt a *pre-banding* approach where we identify the likely high-scoring bands by a preliminary SDP step.
-Ideally, this will eliminate the need for flip-flopping, simplify the inner loop of the recursions, and
+Ideally, this will eliminate the need for flip-flopping, simplify the inner loop of the recursions, and make the bandwidth of the forward and backward matrices fixed from the outset of each ZMW inference.
+This will allow us to employ modern SIMD techniques to gain sizable speedups.

 Counterweights